OUR QUESTION TO YOU!

 Every day we wake up with new questions, OR we have questions that are yet to be answered OR questions that we know the answer to but we just don’t want to admit to it OR better yet, act upon it.
 We are very fortunate to have the Gospel to draw upon its teachings to help answer these questions.
 Along the journey we can also find answers through each other.

 FAQ 2: What is PACIFIC LDS WOMEN?

-Pacific LDS Women is a blog, a fun interactive way for Polynesian (including our dear Maori) women of the LDS faith to exchange unique stories.
-Because of our 3 distinct commonalities being (Female + Polynesian + Mormon) not only can we relate to each other well, but we will see how other Polynesian sisters use teachings from the Gospel to deal and overcome life’s challenges and successes; and in turn inspire us to be better; thus strengthening our personal commitment to Jesus Christ.
+Pacific LDS Women is a blog, a fun interactive way for Polynesian, Maori, Melanesian, Micronesian women of the LDS faith to exchange unique stories.
+Because of our 3 distinct commonalities being (Female + Polynesian/Maori/Melanesian/Micronesian + Mormon) not only can we relate to each other well, but we will see how other sisters use teachings from the Gospel to deal and overcome life’s challenges and successes; and in turn inspire us to be better; thus strengthening our personal commitment to Jesus Christ.
 We have a PACIFIC LDS WOMEN Facebook group where women can share personal experiences, inspirational quotes and post questions to spark and/or facilitate discussions.
 We just created a Facebook Page where all the stories are shared for easy access, simply open to anyone who want to view the stories of our Pasifika women.

 FAQ 3: Does this include Maori women as well?